Explaining Taproot: Bitcoin's Privacy and Efficiency Upgrade

 Key Takeaways

-• Enhanced Privacy: It makes complex smart contract transactions indistinguishable from simple peer-to-peer payments.
+• Enhanced Privacy: Taproot makes complex Bitcoin transactions indistinguishable from simple ones, boosting user privacy on the network.

-• Greater Efficiency: Taproot reduces transaction data size, leading to lower fees and improved network scalability.
+• Greater Efficiency: It reduces transaction data size, leading to lower fees and improved network scalability.

 What is Taproot?